BOCH FRERES KERAMIS - CHARLES CATTEAU – Décor 952 - Forme 914 – c. 1922 -

-Vase bursiforme designed by Charles Catteau and made for the 1925 Exposition des Arts Decoratifs et Industriels Modernes in Paris from which the name Art Deco is derived.
+Vase designed by Charles Catteau and made 3 years before the 1925 Exposition des Arts Decoratifs et Industriels Modernes in Paris from which the name Art Deco is derived.
 Polychrome repetitive decoration of stylised flowers and leaves executed by the Atelier de Fantaisie at Boch Frères Keramis.
-The collar and base are enhanced by a black ribbon with red-brown dots.
-From the collar to the shoulder, six clusters of stylised berries, topped with leaves and linked to the base by two vertical black fillets, descend.
-Separating the clusters of berries from each other is a vertical register connecting the neck to the base, decorated with leaves and stylised berries.
-The pattern is a leaf design, that also looks like a banana tree.
-Reminiscent of a Josephine Baker costume of the period which influenced the decorative fashion of the time.
 Cracked enamels on fine earthenware.

 Charles Catteau (1880-1966) was a Franch painter, designer, and ceramicist living in Belgium.
 He is best known for his Art Deco ceramics, which he created during his time at the Boch Frères Keramis pottery in La Louvière, Belgium.